skyssolutions/lynxchan/Readme.md

 * [Sendmail](https://www.proofpoint.com/us/open-source-email-solution) 8.14.7 used to send e-mails.

 # Optional dependencies
 * [ffmpeg](https://www.ffmpeg.org/) 4.2 if mediaThumb setting is enabled.
-Requires zlib-devel on centOS to work properly when compiled from source.
+Requires zlib-devel on Rocky Linux to work properly when compiled from source.
 * [file](http://www.darwinsys.com/file/) 5.11 if the option to validate upload mimetypes is enabled.
 * [exiftool](https://www.sno.phy.queensu.ca/~phil/exiftool/) 11.01 if the option to strip exif data is enabled.